algonacci/Terrafarms-Website/src/content/pages/terms-conditions.md

 draft: false
 ---

-Please read these Terms and Conditions ("Terms") carefully before using the TerraFarms website ("Website") and mobile application ("App") operated by TerraFarms Ltd. ("TerraFarms," "we," "us," or "our").
+Please read these Terms and Conditions ("Terms") carefully before using the Terrafarms website ("Website") and mobile application ("App") operated by Terrafarms Ltd. ("Terrafarms," "we," "us," or "our").
 These Terms govern your access to and use of the Website and App.
 By accessing or using the Website or App, you agree to be bound by these Terms.
 If you disagree with any part of the Terms, you may not access the Website or App.

 ### Intellectual Property

-The Website, App, and their original content, features, and functionality are owned by TerraFarms and are protected by international copyright, trademark, patent, trade secret, and other intellectual property or proprietary rights laws.
+The Website, App, and their original content, features, and functionality are owned by Terrafarms and are protected by international copyright, trademark, patent, trade secret, and other intellectual property or proprietary rights laws.
 You may not reproduce, modify, distribute, or republish any materials from the Website or App without our prior written consent.

 ### User Conduct